-Wood can be a tricky material to create in KeyShot.
-It needs to have enough detail to look realistic.
-Another challenge is end grain… While KeyShot has some nice base materials to get you started with creating wood, they often leave something to be desired.
+So, we’ll take a procedural approach to render wood.
+While KeyShot has some nice base materials to get you started with creating wood, they often leave something to be desired.
+We’ll solve this using the material graph which offers plenty of room to customize the look.

-This tutorial will walk you through the process of creating a custom wood material from scratch in KeyShot’s material graph.
-While the material graph can be intimidating for first-time users, we take it slow and make it clear to grasp.
-With the flexibility of this tool, you should be able to customize your wood material to your heart’s desire.
+Therefore, using a procedural material, you can create different kinds of woods from the same material.
+For example, you cauld create Oak, Pine, Walnut and more!
+So, with the flexibility of this tool, you should be able to customize your wood material to your heart’s desire.
 And the procedural wood material in KeyShot also takes care of end grain, which makes it even better!

 In this tutorial you’ll learn how to

 - Change the environment

 - Use the material graph